cosdata/cosdata-public-docs/src/content/docs/api/rest-api/streaming.md

 ---

-## Delete a vector with a synchronous transaction
+## Streaming Data: Delete a Vector

-This API provides a simplified way to delete a vector without managing transaction lifecycle.
-A transaction is created, the vector is deleted, and the transaction is committed in a single atomic request.
+This API provides a simplified fire-and-forget way to delete a vector, abstracting away the complexity of atomic operations.
+The entire workflow is handled in a single request.

 **Endpoint:** `DELETE /vectordb/collections/{collection_id}/streaming/delete/{vector_id}`